Elephants | Ecosystem engineers and architects of Nature

 How do elephants save the environment?

-1. Elephants are considered water sources in jungles.
+1. Elephants are the water sources in jungles.

-Elephants are considered water sources in jungles as they help to dig wells and find water and food for other species and organisms.
+Elephants are water sources in jungles because they help to dig wells and find water and food for other species and organisms.

 2. Elephants help in preserving wildlife.